Mesenchytraeus solifugus: Description

 Ice worms are the only known psychrophilic annelids.
 Adult ice worms are approximately 1.5–2.5 cm long.
 They live their entire lives in snow or ice.
-The ice worm’s dark pigmentation helps protect it from solar ultraviolet radiation.
-Their fluid and flexible body are able to squeeze through air holes and tiny crevasses in ice.
+The ice worm's dark pigmentation helps protect it from solar ultraviolet radiation.
+Their fluid and flexible bodies are able to squeeze through air holes and tiny crevasses in ice.
 Their lifespan is believed to be five to ten years.

 Ice worms have an elongated head pore, with sensing organs located on their prostomium and ventral surface.
 These organs are responsible for chemo-, thermo, and photorecepetion.
 However, the worms lack eyes or eyespots.
 They have setae that curve at the tips, unlike those of related organisms.

 Little is known about the life cycle of the ice worm; it is thought to be unusually slow.
 It requires temperatures of 0 °C for a successful reproduction.
 Cocoons are dispersed by birds.
 Not much is known about the ice worm's diet, but it is thought to eat snow algae, as well as some bacteria.